Kobe Bryant: National team career

-Bryant declined to play in the 2000 Olympics because he was getting married in the off-season.
-Bryant also decided not to play in the 2002 FIBA World Championship.
-He was originally selected for the FIBA Americas Championship in 2003, but withdrew after undergoing arthroscopic shoulder and knee surgeries.
-The following summer, Bryant had to withdraw from the Olympic team because of his sexual assault case.
-Along with LeBron James, Bryant was one of the first two players to be publicly named to the 2006–2008 U.S. preliminary roster in 2006 by Jerry Colangelo.
-However, he was once again sidelined after knee surgery and did not participate in the 2006 FIBA World Championship.
+Bryant declined to play in the 2000 Olympics because he was getting married.
+He also decided not to play in the 2002 FIBA World Championship.
+He was originally selected for the FIBA Americas Championship in 2003, but withdrew after arthroscopic shoulder and knee surgeries.
+The following summer, he withdrew from the Olympic team because of his sexual assault case.
+He was named to the 2006–2008 U.S. preliminary roster, but knee surgery sidelined him from the 2006 FIBA World Championship.

-Bryant's United States national team career finally began in 2007.
+Bryant's United States national team career began in 2007.
 He was a member of the 2007 USA Men's Senior National Team and USA FIBA Americas Championship Team that finished 10–0, won gold and qualified the United States men for the 2008 Olympics.
-Bryant started in all 10 of the USA's FIBA Americas Championship games.
-He averaged 15.3 points, 2.9 assists, 2.0 rebounds, and 1.6 steals per game in the tournament.
+Bryant started in all 10 games.
+He averaged 15.3/2.9/2.0 with 1.6 steals.